lars-t-hansen/swat2/MANUAL.md

+// -*- fill-column: 80 -*-

 Roughly correct grammar.

-Note that the compiler currently handles only a single module per file and does not handle JS sections.
+Note that the compiler currently does not handle JS sections.
 Working on it...

 A general, temporary, semantic restriction is that struct types cannot be exposed from the module: can't appear as types on pub/extern globals; can't appear in signatures of pub/extern functions.

 See TODO for a list of arbitrary restrictions that we want to lift ASAP.